essentialkaos/go-crowd/README.md

 `go-crowd` is a Go package for working with [Crowd REST API](https://developer.atlassian.com/server/crowd/crowd-rest-resources/).

+**▲ Please take note that this package support only getting data from Crowd API (_i.e. you cannot create or modify data using this package_).**

 ### Installation

 Make sure you have a working Go 1.18+ workspace (_[instructions](https://golang.org/doc/install)_), then: